-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-- feeling of pain or tightness in your jaw, neck, or throat;
+- feeling of tightness in your jaw, neck, throat, or chest;

 - fast or pounding heartbeats, dizziness;